pandas-dev/pandas/doc/source/development/extending.rst

        @staticmethod
        def _validate(obj):
            # verify there is a column latitude and a column longitude
-           if 'latitude' not in obj.columns or 'longitude' not in obj.columns: raise AttributeError("Must have 'latitude' and 'longitude'.")
+           if "latitude" not in obj.columns or "longitude" not in obj.columns: raise AttributeError("Must have 'latitude' and 'longitude'.")

        @property